mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 While your teammate might, in *theory*, want to explore every opportunity to improve their code, their patience is finite.
 They'll quickly grow frustrated if you withhold approval round after round because you keep thinking of new and brilliant ways for them to polish their changelist.

-I privately think of the code in letter grades, from A to F. When I receive a changelist that starts at a D, I try to help the author bring it to a C or a B-.
+I privately think of the code in terms of letter grades, from A to F. When I receive a changelist that starts at a D, I try to help the author bring it to a C or a B-.
 Not perfect, but good enough.

 It's possible, in theory, to bring a D up to an A+, but it will probably take upwards of eight rounds of review.
 By the end, the author will hate you and never want to send you code again.